 The Journal of Working-Class Studies

-Book Notes provides brief summaries of new books related to working-class studies several times a year.
+Book Notes is published on this website and provides brief summaries of new books related to working-class studies several times a year.
 Cherie Rankin, Heartland Community College, Normal, Illinois, does fiction and poetry, and Jack Metzgar, emeritus, Roosevelt University, Chicago, Illinois, non-fiction books.
-Book Notes are published on this website.
-Please send them suggestions from your corners of the world to add to future Book Notes.
+Please send them suggestions from your corners of the world to consider for future editions.

 Working-Class Perspectives is a blog of weekly commentaries on current issues related to working-class people and communities.
 Its editors are Sherry Lee Linkon and John Russo, Georgetown University, Kalmanovitz Initiative for Labor and the Working Poor, Washington, DC.
 Contributors discuss a variety of issues, from what class means to how it intersects with race, sexuality, and gender to how class is shaping politics.
 To read the Blog and to learn about submitting work, please see its website.